bisdn/bisdn.github.io/network_configuration/stp.md

 ## RSTP configuration

-When `mstpd` is enabled, any configured bridge will have STP enabled by default.
-Therefore, it is not required to specify the `stp_state` flag when creating a bridge:
+When `mstpd` is running, any stp enabled bridge will be managed by mstpd.
+By default it uses RSTP.

 ```
-ip link add name swbridge type bridge vlan_filtering 1
+ip link add name swbridge type bridge vlan_filtering 1 stp_state 1
 ```